-The goals of the liberal education program are to provide students with the skills needed to do successful college-level work, to obtain exposure to and to appreciate the integration of a variety of disciplinary areas.
-Students must complete the four components of the Liberal Education Program: First Year Symposium, Proficiencies (Including two Writing Intensive courses and one Applied Quantitative Literacy course), Exploration Courses, Integrative Studies course, senior year Capstone project and contributions to each individual student portfolio.
+The goals of the liberal education program are to provide students with the skills needed to complete successful college-level work and to obtain exposure to and to appreciate the integration of a variety of disciplinary areas.
+Students must complete the four components of the Liberal Education Program: First Year Symposium, Proficiencies (including two Writing Intensive courses and one Applied Quantitative Literacy course), Exploration Courses, and an Integrative Studies course.
+Students earning a B.A., B.S., or B.F.A. must also complete an internship, the senior year Capstone project, and make contributions to their student portfolios.

-1. Proficiencies
+Proficiencies